 - 4 large Ezekiel tortillas

-- Note on Quantities: I let 1 large tortilla = 1 grain serving, because even though 1 tortilla weighs slightly more than the allowed 1 oz, 1 tortilla is calorically identical to 4 oz of rice – this is my own modification, feel free to trim your tortillas to modify this if it helps you keep your lines bright and shiny
+- Note on Quantities: I let 1 large tortilla = 1 grain serving, because even though 1 tortilla weighs slightly more than the allowed 1 oz, 1 tortilla is calorically identical to 4 oz of rice – this is my own modification, feel free to trim your tortillas to modify this if it helps you keep your program strong.

 - Store bought red or green enchilada sauce (check for sugar in the first 3 ingredients) I used Simply Organic’s Red Enchilada Simmer Sauce